honeydoyaji/honeydoyaji/README.md

 #### Software Developer

 Hi, All 👋
-I started studying coding since I have tons of ideas but I have no skills to implement them.
+I started coding for implementing my numerous ideas to the real life.
-My goal right now is to study until I get the skills to create what I imagine based on my ideas!
+My goal is study until I get the skills to create what I imagine.

   <br />